LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 ------------

 -  PostgreSQL 8.x
--  The Lasso 9 machine must have the PostgreSQL "libpq" library installed.
+-  The Lasso Server machine must have the PostgreSQL "libpq" library installed.

 Configuring PostgreSQL